mpv-player/mpv/DOCS/man/libmpv.rst

 You can write C plugins for mpv.
 These use the libmpv API, although they do not use the libmpv library itself.

-Currently, they must be explicitly enabled at build time with ``--enable-cplugins``.
-They are available on Linux/BSD platforms only.
+They are available on Linux/BSD platforms only and enabled by default if the compiler supports linking with the ``-rdynamic`` flag.

 C plugins location
 ------------------